Getting Started

 - Perform transactions;

-There are 2 modes available to perform transactions: - You may use moka in a virutal mode requiring virtual cards.
-This is the mode that is used to automate EMV tests and to emulate accredited testing tools. - You may use moka in a PCSC mopde requiring actual cards.
+There are 2 modes available to perform transactions: - You may use moka in a virtual mode requiring virtual cards.
+This is the mode that is used to automate EMV tests and to emulate accredited testing tools. - You may use moka in a PCSC mode requiring actual cards.
 This is the mode that was used to qualify the stack against the different test plans implemented for certification sessions.

 This mode can be used to replay transactions based on APDU logs.